InternLM/agentlego/agentlego/tools/image_text/README.md

 ## Default Tool Meta

 - **name**: Image Description
-- **description**: A useful tool that returns the description of the input image.
+- **description**: A useful tool that returns a brief description of the input image.
 - **inputs**: image
 - **outputs**: text